box/developer.box.com/guides/folders/single/create-lock.md

 # Setting Locked Operations

-If the `locked_operations` object is included with a folder lock request, both `move` and `delete` need to be set.
-Supplying only one lock operation in the object will produce an error.
+If the `locked_operations` object is included with a folder lock request, both `move` and `delete` need to be set to 'true'.
+Supplying only one lock operation in the object, or setting the values of both to something other than `true` will produce an error.
+These options are in place to allow for additional operations in the future.

 </Message>